List of Kia design and manufacturing facilities

 South Korean automobile manufacturer Kia maintains 14 manufacturing facilities in eight countries along with research centres in South Korea, the US, Japan, and Germany.
 Kia has four manufacturing plants in South Korea and additional plants in China, India, Japan, Mexico, Slovakia, the United States and Vietnam.

 Design centers

 Namyang Design Center

 The Namyang Design Center, located in Hwaseong, South Korea, serves as Kia's primary design facility.
-The facility, which is shared with parent company Hyundai, is located on over 3.3 million square meters of land and serves as the central hub for engineering work encompassing the entire design process, from pre-design studies, prototyping and extensive track testing, full-scale wind tunnel aerodynamic testing. to crash testing.
+The facility, which is shared with parent company Hyundai, is located on over 3.3 million square meters of land and serves as the central hub for engineering work encompassing the entire design process, from pre-design studies, prototyping and extensive track testing, and full-scale wind tunnel aerodynamic testing. to crash testing.
 Kia and Hyundai employees from around the world receive training at the Namyang Center.

 Kia Design Center America

 The Kia Design Center America in Irvine, California, is located on a 22 acre corporate campus with a $130 million initial investment, the Irvine, California Kia Design Center was designed by Skidmore, Owings & Merrill and was completed in 2008, featuring 45 workstations and nine offices.
 The studio can model up to eight vehicles at once and includes a computerized milling machine that can quickly create full-size models.
 Work and presentation areas include a 2-D presentation room, "a kind of darkroom in virtual reality where up to three full-size digital images can be projected for evaluation and comparison."

 The 239000 sqft building features a hallmark 6000 sqft entry canopy and sits aside a 36000 sqft reflecting pool.
 The parking lot includes an environmentally efficient bioswale system to filter water runoff.